Senci/oauth-infrz/README.md

 To install all dependencies, run `php composer.phar install` in your shell from the main directory.

 # Valid Calls
 Keep in mind that all url-values have to be *urlencoded* when passed.
-All POST-calls have to have a valid *page_token* set.
+All POST-calls (except for "/login/authorize") have to have a valid *page_token* set.

 ## Web-Page
 Web-Page calls return their information as HTML.